detectiveHLH/venus-init/README.md

 <h1 align="center">venus-init</h1>
-Venus-init is the tool for spring cloud application development
+Venus-init is the tool for spring application development.
+You can start a Spring Boot application with a single command.

 ## Install